What a stereotypical place, especially the Western half!

 In Romania and the Balkans, Austrians had been seen until not long ago as haughty and aristocratic.
 Romania and the Balkan countries don't exactly have good memories of the Austro-Hungarian Empire, after all.

 The bilingual communities and eternal troubles between Flemings and Walloons often mystify foreigners.
 The complexity of Belgium's government often leads to confused ideas about their political situation.
-In fiction Belgium is sometimes portrayed as a French-speaking country, even though a majority in the country speaks Dutch and there is even a small German speaking community.
-This also explains why foreigners often confuse Belgians with Frenchmen or Dutchmen.
-No wonder this surreal country is the birth place of painter René Magritte !
+In fiction, Belgium is sometimes portrayed as a French-speaking country, even though a majority in the country speaks Dutch and there is even a small German speaking community.
+This also explains why foreigners often confuse Belgians with Frenchmen, Dutchmen, or Germans.
+No wonder this surreal country is the birth place of painter René Magritte!

 Belgians have a reputation for being easily oppressed and taken advantage of.
 The country has been conquered several times in history, even receiving the nickname "Europe's battlefield."
-Even today many Belgians distrust politicians, the police and the judiciary, yet don't openly voice their opinions except when they are absolutely sure that the object of their criticism isn't around in the same room.
+Even today, many Belgians distrust politicians, the police, and the judiciary, yet don't openly voice their opinions except when they are absolutely sure that the object of their criticism isn't around in the same room.
 They don't have a strong nationalistic identity (apart from Flemish nationalists) and thus suffer from an inferiority complex about their status in the world.
-Even when the country does something positive on an international scale most Belgians still act cynical, dismissive or, at best, jokingly about it.
-Patriotic pride is almost inexistant.
+Even when the country does something positive on an international scale, most Belgians still act cynical, dismissive or, at best, jokingly about it.
+Patriotic pride is almost nonexistent.
 All these aspects and the small size of the country has caused other countries to not take them very seriously.
-Something Belgians don't appreciate either.
-Especially in the Netherlands, United Kingdom and France, the dumb, insignificant Belgian is a common stereotype in jokes.
-In French these jokes even have a special name (les histoires Belges, "Belgian stories")
+Something Belgians don't appreciate, either.
+Especially in the Netherlands, United Kingdom, and France, the dumb, insignificant Belgian is a common stereotype in jokes.
+In French, these jokes even have a special name (les histoires Belges, "Belgian stories").

-And a third world-famous Belgian often invoked when this game is mentioned is one who most Belgian people wish was fictional - infamous child-molester Marc Dutroux.
-During the late 1990s the huge scandal surrounding Dutroux lead to the stereotypical idea that all Belgians are paedophiles.
-(Dutroux himself ignited the scandal, by claiming repeatedly he was part of a network which included most major politicians, judges and police chiefs of the country.)
+And a third world-famous Belgian often invoked when this game is mentioned is one who most Belgian people wish was fictional — infamous child-molester Marc Dutroux.
+During the late 1990s, the huge scandal surrounding Dutroux led to the stereotypical idea that all Belgians are paedophiles.
+(Dutroux himself ignited the scandal, by claiming repeatedly he was part of a network which included most major politicians, judges, and police chiefs of the country.)